+- - The Footer screen displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to highlight On of Off as desired.

-- - The Footer screen displays. - When the desired option is selected, press the ENTER → button to save your changes are return to the Tool Settings menu.
+- When the desired option is selected, press the ENTER ⊕ button to save your changes are return to the Tool Settings menu.